 Elderberry is not recommended for children and adolescents under 18 years old, or pregnant or lactating women.
 While no negative events have been reported in these groups, there is not enough data to confirm that it is safe (2).

 The uncooked berries, leaves, bark, and roots of the elderberry plant contain the chemicals lectin and cyanide, which can cause nausea, vomiting, and diarrhea.
 Cooking the berries and seeds will remove the cyanide.

 While elderberry has been associated with many promising health benefits, most of the research has only been conducted in a lab setting and not tested extensively in humans.

 Therefore, elderberry cannot be recommended for any particular health benefit.

-Moreover, elderberry is a flavorful addition to a healthy diet and good source of vitamin C, fiber and antioxidants.
+Moreover, elderberry is a flavorful addition to a healthy diet and a good source of vitamin C, fiber, and antioxidants.